kayoyin/Prodigy/README.md

 ## 5.Blah blah

-## Project description:

-Our aim is to train a machine learning algorithm for music composition.
-For this, we will use an existing LSTM library on C++ that we will use to train.
-Training will be done using text files, so we will also need to write an algorithm to convert MIDI files into usable text.

-For the first 3 weeks of the project, we divided ourselves into two teams.

 The first team, "Translators", will define how music will be represented by text: what notes are mapped to which characters, how time/ticks are defined through text...
 They will also write an algorithm who takes as input MIDI files and outputs a text file with relevant elements in defined format.